simonhw/middle-earth-champion/README.md

 ![Yes No input error](assets/images/readme/validate-yes-no.gif)

 ### Validating Admin Status
 The `verify_admin()` function compares user input against a hashed password stored securely in the Google Sheet.
 The user input is encoded into bytes and checked against the hash using bcrpyt's `.checkpw()` method.
 If the input does not match, the user is informed and prompted to try again.
 A successful match brings the user to the Edit Waiting List Menu.
-As the hash is stored on the Google Sheet, the code is wrapped in a try clause in case there is some unforseen problem with the API call.
+As the hash is stored on the Google Sheet, the code is wrapped in a try clause in case there is some unforeseen problem with the API call.

 ![Validate password testing gif](assets/images/readme/validate-admin.gif)

 ### Try-Except Clauses
-A number of function use try and except clauses to catch any unintended errors and inform the user that something has gone wrong.
+Several functions use try and except clauses to catch any unintended errors and inform the user that something has gone wrong.

-The first instance of these are found in the `validate_name()` function where strings are checked for invalid characters and if any are found, or the pass conditions are not met, a ValueError is raised.
+The first instance of these is found in the `validate_name()` function where strings are checked for invalid characters and if any are found, or the pass conditions are not met, a ValueError is raised.
 The clauses are used here due to the large number of possible characters that could be used in names from around the world, something that would be laborious and excessive to code out explicitly in if-else statements.

 ![Validate name testing gif](assets/images/readme/validate-name-testing.gif)

 In the `validate_dob()` function, the date string provided by the user is converted to a date using `strptime()` and the format `"%d/%m/%Y"`.
 If there is an error converting the string, a ValueError is raised by the except clause.
 Again, any possible number of inputs could be entered by the user here, so a try-except clause works well.

 In the `push_details()`, `get_details()`, `get_worksheet()` and `delete_row()` functions, the Google Sheets spreadsheet is either called or manipulated somehow.
-In order to avoid the program crashing in case there is some unforseen issue accessing the spreadsheet, all the relevant methods are placed inside a try clause in these functions and the except clause prints a message telling the user that there has been an unexpected issue accessing the waiting list and to please try again later.
+To avoid the program crashing in case there is some unforeseen issue accessing the spreadsheet, all the relevant methods are placed inside a try clause in these functions and the except clause prints a message telling the user that there has been an unexpected issue accessing the waiting list and to please try again later.

 ![API error gif](assets/images/readme/validate-api-error.gif)